KamilGren/Musician/README.md

 ## What next?

 I'm working with more difficult things which needs time for implement.
-Now I'm working on create tonic, subdomninant and dominant chords for all of scales.
-After this I will improve scales, make sounds for notes and create possibility of upload some tabs which application can play.
+My next steps are to make make this application sounds good and create possibility to read guitar tabs.